sebs-scholarship/Blog/_posts/2021-05-11-5-awesome-student-discounts.md

 cover_img: "/assets/images/screen-shot-2021-05-11-at-7-30-33-am.png"

 ---
-## Student discounts to take advantage of:
+## Student discounts to take advantage of

 (This is not an ad or a paid post, I just love getting stuff for cheap!)